p85/ines/README.md

     yarn test

 ## Build
-This will build the HTML Files and compile the Program into JavaScript.
+This will compile the Program into JavaScript.

+The Output Folder is "dist".

 ### **This is not needed** when you use `yarn server` or `yarn watch`